Bishop Justus Vocational Secondary School, Chemba

 "The best thing the Diocese can do for our young people, many of them poor, some orphans, is to offer them skills for life".

-The Vocational Centre seeks to equip young people in the Diocese to learn a trade and develop skills that will generate an income.
+The Vocational Secondary School will educate young people and equip them for a trade, developing skills that will generate an income.
 Despite the Tanzanian Government's determination to send all young people to school, the majority finish their education after primary school, and therefore are unable to contribute to their family or village communities.

-The project involves new buildings and the use of existing Diocesan buildings in the newly designated District of Chemba.
+The project involves new buildings and the use of existing Diocesan buildings in the parish of Chemba.
 These will provide workshops, teaching areas and dormitories for students.
 Teaching and training will be provided in carpentry, mechanics, plumbing, building and electrical work, sewing, cooking and agriculture.

-This project is generously supported by a family from St Stephen, Whangapharoa, New Zealand and a donor from Good Samaritan Knoxville Tennessee, US.
-Christian Aid is providing support with business planning and their local operative has advised on risk analysis and mitigation and ongoing sustainability.
+Individual funding has been received from a family from St Stephen, Whangapharoa, New Zealand and a donor from Good Samaritan Knoxville Tennessee, US.

 Organisational funding has been received over four years from Poverty and Hope, the Rochester Diocese's (UK) charity - the 2016 brochure is here.
 Also within the Rochester Diocese, the school is linked to Bishop Justus Church of England Secondary School in the Rochester (UK) Diocese.
 Teachers and students from Bishop Justus visit every year and are always encouraged by the progress they see.

 The Diocese of East Tennessee (US) is an ongoing major supporter and recently funded three month's valuable advice from Anita Ayers Henderlight of the Africa Education and Leadership Initiative.
 Please do look at the Chemba Rising Facebook page which provides all the latst information about this project from East Tennessee.